CiaranMoran27/Testing/Project/README.md

 <br/>

--__Un-Grouped Sepal Data__: The sepal width and sepal length variables were also plotted on histograms to explore their distribution.
+- __Un-grouped Sepal Data__:The sepal width and sepal length variables were also plotted on histograms to explore their distribution.
 As previously discussed, the median and mean values for both sepal variables are relatively similar, which would point towards a data curve that exhibits normal distribution (See fig Y).<br/>

 - __Grouped Sepal Data__: The un-grouped sepal variable histograms (blue) do show the expected guassian curve.
 On further breakdown of the plots into their species (multicoloured) it became apparent that there is significant overlapping of data between species for both sepal length and sepal width features.
 Due to this poor separation one would assume that the sepal length and width attributes would be less effect than the petal attributes at classifying a species in a machine learning model.

 <br/>

+__skew & kurtosis functions:__:
 It was possible also possible to gain insight into data distributions via two pandas functions called **df.skew()** and **Series.kurtosis()**.
 Dan 2020 describes these two functions and how to evaluate their outputs:
 - **df.skew()**: Measures how symmetric a data distrubition is.
 The Function computes the "skewness" of the data present in a given axis of the DataFrame object.
 A skew value between -0.5 and 0.5 is considered symmetrical.
 - **series.kurtosis()**: Measures the heaviness of the distribution tails.
 The function computes the tail volumne difference relative to a guassian distribution curve.
 A kurtosis value of 0 is considered normal distribution, negative inidicates a flat thin-tailed distribution, positive indicates pointy fat-tailed distribution curves and a kurtosis value that exceeds absolute 3 indicates Excess Kurtosis.<br/>